 With only a single set of network weights, GET-Zero controls many different hand designs even if we remove joints/fingers or add link length extensions.
 We compare to a baseline that doesn't have the graph encoding nor self-modeling features and find a substantial drop in performance.

-In simulation, we explore even more hand designs not seen during training with joints removed and with link length extensions (orange) and observe GET-Zero can control a broad range of designs.
+In simulation, we evaluate on these zero-shot hand designs not seen during training with joints removed and with link length extensions (orange) and observe GET-Zero can control a broad range of designs.

 Cube is dropped